Wendell Ford: Governor of Kentucky

-On March 21, 1972, the U.S. Supreme Court handed down its ruling in the case of Dunn v.
+On March 21, 1972, the Supreme Court of the United States handed down its ruling in the case of Dunn v.
 Blumstein that found that a citizen who had lived in a state for 30 days was resident in that state and thus eligible to vote there.
 Kentucky's Constitution required residency of one year in the state, six months in the county and sixty days in the precinct to establish voting eligibility.
 This issue had to be resolved before the 1972 presidential election in November, so Ford called a special legislative session to enact the necessary corrections.
 In addition, Ford added to the General Assembly's agenda the creation of a state environmental protection agency, a refinement of congressional districts in line with the latest census figures and ratification of the recently passed Equal Rights Amendment.
 All of these measures passed.

 Despite surgery for a brain aneurysm in June 1972, Ford attended the 1972 Democratic National Convention in Miami Beach, Florida.
 He supported Edmund Muskie for president, but later greeted nominee George McGovern when he visited Kentucky.
 The convention was the beginning of Ford's role in national politics.
-Offended by the McGovern campaign's treatment of Democratic finance chairman Robert Schwarz Strauss, he helped Strauss get elected chairman of the Democratic National Committee following McGovern's defeat.
-As a result of his involvement in Strauss' election, Ford was elected chair of the Democratic Governors' Conference from 1973 to 1974.
+Offended by the McGovern campaign's treatment of Democratic finance chairman Robert S. Strauss, he helped Strauss get elected chairman of the Democratic National Committee following McGovern's defeat.
+As a result of his involvement in Strauss's election, Ford was elected chair of the Democratic Governors' Conference from 1973 to 1974.
 He also served as vice-chair of the Conference's Natural Resources and Environmental Management Committee.

 During the 1974 legislative session, Ford proposed a six-year study of coal liquefaction and gasification in response to the 1973 oil crisis.
 He also increased funding to human resources and continued his reorganization of the executive branch, creating cabinets for transportation, development, education and the arts, human resources, consumer protection and regulation, safety and justice.
 He was considered less ruthless than previous governors in firing state officials hired by the previous administration, and expanded the state merit system to cover some previously exempt state workers.
 Despite the expansion, he was criticized for the replacements he made, particularly that of the state personnel commissioner appointed during the Nunn administration.
 Critics also cited the fact that employees found qualified by the merit examination were still required to obtain political clearance before they were hired.